RichardCoffee/custom-post-type/README.md

   js/slug_noedit.js
   js/tax_nodelete.js
 ```
 Simply copy these to their respective location.
 That's it.
+Take note:  source code supersends any information contained within this document.

 ## Usage